arc80/plywood/repos/plywood/docs/PlyTool.md

 ## Generate Commands

-<% member plytool generate %>
+<% member plytool generate \[--config=[em <configName>\]%>

 Generates a build system inside the current build folder by running CMake.
+When using a single-configuration generator, such as "Unix Makefiles", each configuration gets its own build system.
+For such generators, the optional `--config` argument can be used to override the active configuration for the current build folder.

-<% member plytool build \[--target=[em <targetName>]\] %>
+<% member plytool build \[--target=[em <targetName>]\] \[--config=[em <configName>\] %>

 Runs the build system inside the current build folder.
 This command will also generate a build system in the current build folder, but only if no existing build system is found.
-By default, all targets in the build folder are built.
+By default, all targets in the build folder are built using the build folder's active configuration.
 If the `--target` option is specified, only the specified target and its dependencies are built.
+If the `--config` option is specified, the specified configuration is built instead.

-<% member plytool run \[--target=[em <targetName>]\] %>
+<% member plytool run \[--target=[em <targetName>]\] \[--config=[em <configName>\] \[--nobuild\] %>

-Runs an executable target inside the current build folder.
-By default, the active target is built.
-If the `--target` option is specified, the specified target is run instead.
+Build and runs an executable target inside the current build folder.
+This command will also generate a build system in the current build folder, but only if no existing build system is found.
+By default, the build folder's active target is run using the active configuration.
+If the `--target` option is specified, the specified target is built & run instead.
 The active target can be set using `plytool target set`.
+If the `--config` option is specified, the specified configuration is built & run instead.
+If the `--nobuild` option is specified, the build step is skipped.

 <% member plytool codegen %>